Saturday, May 1, 2021

 Yet another example is the story of William and Katie Test who were both unable to book airplane tickets simply because the system scanned the names for the term "test".
 A match triggered a different procedure and disallowed the process of booking tickets in production [COY17].

 Wooha!
 That's exactly what one of my clients had implemented, too!
-I was surprised there were never any reported issues with it.
-So I investigated a little and found out, in Switzerland there are only around 50-60 people carrying the last name "Tester".
-Second, my investigation also revealed the system did NOT scan the last name but rather the first name for the term "test" to avoid operations executed in production; Doozy!
+We were surprised as there was none to ever report any issues with it.
+So, we investigated a little and found out, in Switzerland there are only around 50-60 people carrying the last name "Tester".
+Second, our investigation also revealed the system did NOT scan the last name but rather the first name for the term "test" to avoid operations executed in production; Doozy!
 How clever!

 References: